monome/monome.github.io/policy.md

 Restocking

-- unopened/unused: item is returned exactly as received. no fee.
+- Unopened/unused: item is returned exactly as received.
+No fee.
-- used, like-new: item is returned with all original packaging and accessories, item has no visible wear.
-10%
+- Used, like-new: item is returned with all original packaging and accessories, item has no visible wear.
+10% fee.
-- used: item is returned without original packaging or accessories, item has visible wear, 20+% determined after appraisal
+- Used: item is returned without original packaging or accessories, item has visible wear, 20+% determined after appraisal fee.
-- defective: item is not working on arrival. no fee.
+- Defective: item is not working on arrival.
+No fee.

 ---